 Funding for Insure Oklahoma comes from tobacco taxes and matching federal funds that were scheduled to cease at the end of 2013 and be replaced with Medicaid expansion funding.
 But because Oklahoma did not accept Medicaid expansion, the state instead negotiated with the federal government to get a one year extension for Insure Oklahoma.
 The state got a second extension in June 2014 that allowed Insure Oklahoma to continue to operate throughout 2015, and a third extension in June 2015 provided continued federal funding through the end of 2016.
-The state is working to secure permanent approval and funding for Insure Oklahoma, but thus far, the federal government has only been granting the extension one year at a time.
+In March 2016, Oklahoma received another waiver extension through the end of 2018, and Insure Oklahoma was again part of the waiver that CMS approved for 2019-2023.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.